Veiled Prophet Parade and Ball: Milwaukee, Wisconsin

-First parade and ball
+First Parade and Ball

 Initial Veiled Prophet Parade, 1878, with the Prophet as a giant figure on a horse-drawn float.
 Men walked on the side to cast light with portable burners.
 (Image by Edward Jump from Frank Leslie's Illustrated Newspaper, October 1878.)

 The first parade and ball were held on Tuesday, October 8, 1878.
 The Prophet was selected secretly from among the members, who were made up of St. Louis's business and civic elite.
-The first Prophet was John G. Priest, a member of the city's Board of Police Commissioners.
+The first Prophet was John G. Priest, a member of the city's Board of Police Commissioners and real estate operator.